LuckySikolia/FCC-FrontEnd/README.md

 #project three: Building coloured markers.
 This project helped me grasp colour theory, colour stops boarders functions and other css styling elements along nesting and inheritance.

+#project four: Creating a registration form
+Through this project I got to learn more about selecctors, attributes, classes layout and colour theory.